History of African Americans in Detroit: Pre-1865

 Among African Americans who moved to Detroit from the American South before the end of slavery were George and Richard DeBaptiste.
 They attended classes taught by Rev. Samuel H. Davis, the pastor at the Second Baptist Church in the city.
 Marcus Dale attended the African Methodist Episcopal church led by Rev. John M. Brown and others.
 In the days before the Civil War began, Detroit was an important site on the Underground Railroad, in which local people aided the passage of fugitive slaves to freedom.
 Its location just across the river from Canada, where slavery was abolished in 1834, made it a destination for many seeking freedom.
 Although Michigan was a free territory, some refugee slaves wanted to go over the border to Canada to prevent being captured by slavecatchers.
 Others settled in Detroit.

 Local blacks involved in the Underground Railroad work included Samuel C. Watson (who later opened a drug store in Detroit), William Whipper, Richard and George DeBaptiste, and others.
 William Lambert, Laura Haviland, and Henry Bibb were also involved.
 Many Detroit African Americans served in the American Civil War (1861-1865).
 The 102nd Regiment United States Colored Troops of Michigan and Illinois was recruited in large part in Detroit.

 Blacks in Detroit had to face rising tensions from ethnic whites before and after the Emancipation Proclamation was issued in January 1863.
 A Democratic Party paper, The Detroit Free Press, supported white supremacy and opposed President Abraham Lincoln's handling of the war.
 In addition, it consistently presented issues of the day as problems due to competition with free blacks, projecting threats to white men's power and forecasting worse labor problems if the mass of slaves were freed.
 In March 1863, a race riot broke out in Detroit.
 Catalyzed by the arrest of a mixed-race man for allegedly molesting a white girl, a white mob attacked blacks and their neighborhood, resulting in two deaths (one, white and one black), numerous people injured, 35 houses and businesses destroyed, and more than 200 people left homeless.
 As a result, the city established its first full-time police force.

 1865-1890

-After the war, African Americans formed an important political block in the city, led by Watson, George DeBaptist, John D. Richards, and Walter Y. Clark.
+After the war, African Americans formed an important political block in the city, led by Watson, George DeBaptiste, John D. Richards, and Walter Y. Clark.
 Saginaw's William Q. Atwood was an important figure outside Detroit who influenced the city's African-American politics as well.